Russia drops criminal case against top economist Mau - sources

 The charges against Mau, an economic liberal with close links to top policymakers, sent shockwaves through Russia's academic and economic elite when they were announced in June.
 Mau denied the charges against him.

 It was not clear why authorities had dropped the case - a decision that one of the sources said was taken late on Thursday.
-Mau's lawyer could not immediately be reached for comment.
+Mau's lawyer Alexei Dudnik was quoted by Interfax as saying the case had been dropped due to Mau's non-involvement in the crime.

 The ministry said on June 30 that Mau had been charged with fraud "on an especially large scale".
 Investigators conducted searches at the homes of Mau and employees of his institute, the Russian Presidential Academy of National Economy and Public Administration.